amritg9/Portfolio/Performances/Readme.md

 #### Speech and Debate
 ##### 2017 - 2019
 As a Lincoln-Douglas debate performer, I participated in various competitive debate programs through DFW Speech and debate and also trained from a LD debate summer camp with Mean Green comet institute at University of Texas at Dallas (UTD).
 I also represented my school at an inter-IB speech and debate tournament hosted at Trinity IB high school, Euless TX.

+#### Amatuer Artist
+##### 2016 - present
+One of my hobbies is to draw paper sketches and digital artwork in my free time.
+I have created artworks for Bengali drama posters and video production for my choir teacher.
+I also have a passion for wood sculpting with bench saw machines.